-Argentinian Spanish (Essential Words, Pronunciation and More)
+Unique Features of Argentinian Spanish (Pronunciation, Vocabulary and More)

 For whatever reason, maybe after watching “Evita” or tasting your first empanada (meat-filled pastry), you’ve decided to take on Argentinian Spanish.
+Congratulations: You’re about to adopt one of the most unique Spanish accents and vocabulary in the book.

 In this post, you’ll learn all about Argentinian Spanish, from the pronunciation to some essential words and phrases!